Cerebellum-Network/docs.cere.network/edp/contributor-journey.md

 # Overview

-As the Cere Network developer community matures, and individual and team contributors level up their skills, the challenges and responsiblities will increase in difficulty.
-But so will the rewards!
+As the Cere Network developer community matures, and individual and team contributors level up their skills, bounty difficulty and number of responsiblities will increase, but so will the rewards!

+The path all EDP participants will follow can be laid out as a simple Contributor's Journey.
+In time, as EDP and the community grow together, more and more bounties will be made available.
+Some will be continusouly available, others will be available for only certain periods.

+It is possible to complete any task on offer, if you already possess the right knowledge.
+We don't want to slow down the pace of innovation, as the harder tasks are almost certainly more important as well.
+But we want to be sure that everyone in the community can build their knowledge and skils from bottom up.

 ## Contributor Journey